ashwagzabani/Project-Managment/README.md

 ## Project Managment
+Project management software is a centralized hub for your work, task management and project planning.
+It allows you to keep an accurate project schedule and delegate tasks to the right people.

 ## User story
 - As a User, I should be able to see my own task
 - As a User, I should be able to create account